hypebright/shiny-azure-app-service/README.md

 This project uses [renv](https://rstudio.github.io/renv/index.html) and will use the `renv.lock` file to install the necessary R packages in the container.

+In the app, you will also see a logout button and a script, called `auth.js`, that works in combination with [Entra ID](https://www.microsoft.com/en-us/security/business/microsoft-entra).
+You can make use of the built-in authentication and authorization capabilities of Azure App Service to make this happen.
+See you YouTube tutorials section for more information about adding authentication to Azure App Service.

 ## Costs

 There are costs involved with setting up the Azure Container Registry.
 You pay per day for storage, and you pay per second for build time 💰.
 With the lowest tier this will result in approximately 5 USD per month, depending on your set region and your build times.
 Azure App Service has a free tier (F1), which allows 60 CPU-minutes per day and 1GB RAM, and 1GB storage.
 The first basic App Service tier (B1) starts from 0,018 USD per hour.
 You can get more information about pricing [here](https://azure.microsoft.com/nl-nl/pricing/details/app-service/linux/).